bcdavasconcelos/DEVONthink-3/Applescripts/Actions (for Alfred Workflow).md

 		-- data manipulation
 		-- rename record
-		if ActionRename is not "" then set the name of theRecord to ActionRename if ActionAliases is not "" then set the name of theRecord to ActionAliases
+		if ActionRename is not "" then set the name of theRecord to ActionRename if ActionAliases is not "" then set the aliases of theRecord to ActionAliases

 	end tell